proa-data/proa-gulp/README.md

 ### Tasks

-The Gulp ones are the following:
+Mainly the Gulp ones are the following:

 - `gulp` or `gulp serve` are for running a test server and develop with live reload.
 - `gulp build` only builds the distributable version.